-At the moment, the main source for new French flageolets is the English recorder-maker, Charles Wells.
-His instruments are based on the traditional recorder-style design (as played by Thomas Greeting, Samuel Pepys etc.) and are very reasonably priced.
-As well as producing instruments in the standard key of A, he states that he is willing to make other keys to order.
+For many years, the main source for new French flageolets was the English recorder-maker, Charles Wells.
+His instruments are based on the traditional recorder-style design (as played by Thomas Greeting, Samuel Pepys etc.) and were very reasonably priced.
+As well as producing instruments in the standard key of A, he made other keys to order.

 I have owned a Wells flageolet in the slightly unusual key of G for many years.
 It is a very attractive instrument to play and has an unusually mellow tone for a flageolet, sounding less piercing than many originals.